 - Store treated seed separate from untreated seed and grain.

 - Keep treated seed separate from animal feed to prevent animals from sickness or death.

 - Do not leave treated seed in the open where birds or other animals can eat it.

-- Store unused treated seed should be stored securely and away from grain storage areas, return it to your seed supplier, or take it to a sanitary landfill.
+- Store unused treated seed securely and away from grain storage areas, return it to your seed supplier, or take it to a sanitary landfill.

 Print and post this sign as a reminder to handle treated seed with great care and caution:

 Back to main Seed page